-“With the digital revolution, work collaboration became commonplace,” writes the team from Smartsheet, incidentally one of the many Google apps for work available in the G Suite marketplace.
+“With the digital revolution, work collaboration became commonplace,” writes the team from Smartsheet, incidentally one of the many Google collaboration software for work available in the Google marketplace.
 “The internet increased cross-organizational knowledge sharing and provided the opportunity to work anytime, anywhere – this is referred to as the digital workplace.
 As Deloitte reported, “the digital workplace breaks down communication barriers, positioning you to transform the employee experience by fostering efficiency, innovation, and growth.”
 Ultimately, the goal of workplace collaboration is to increase success by fostering open communication among all team members across all departments and management levels.”

-Your G Suite intranet acts as a portal to all of your collaboration tools, helping you to maximize productivity and efficiency by enabling better team collaboration.
-Through cloud-based integrations, Google apps for work from the G Suite marketplace can supplement your digital workplace and drive smarter working.
+Your Google intranet acts as a portal to all of your collaboration tools, helping you to maximize productivity and efficiency by enabling better team collaboration.
+Through cloud-based integrations, Google apps for work from the Google marketplace can supplement your digital workplace and drive smarter working.

 How, exactly?
-There are thousands of apps on the G Suite marketplace, but we’ve trawled those to bring you a selection of cloud-based integrations from Google apps for work that could help your team work smarter, not harder.
+There are thousands of apps and collaboration tools on the Google marketplace, but we’ve trawled those to bring you a selection of cloud-based integrations from Google apps for work that could help your team work smarter, not harder.
 Note: some of these apps may require a subscription to access the full range of functionality.

 The biggest enabler for smarter team collaboration is the ability to speak to each other easily, and to get instant responses to your questions.
-Thankfully there are plenty of Google apps for work to help you canvass opinions and share knowledge (as well as the odd gif).
+Thankfully there are plenty of Google apps and collaboration software for work to help you canvass opinions and share knowledge (as well as the odd gif).

 If your digital workplace communications are built around Zoom, you can make user of its Gmail integration.
 Instantly escalate any chat to a video collaboration system straight from your inbox, whatever device you’re using.

-Or maybe you’d prefer to delve into something native to the G Suite, the team has invested a lot in the Hangouts premise to ensure it works seamlessly across all Google apps for work.
-Start a Hangouts Chat or even a Hangouts Meet from directly inside Gmail, or use the apps standalone to keep your team conversation flowing.
+Or maybe you’d prefer to delve into something native to Google Workspace, the team has invested a lot in the Meet premise to ensure it works seamlessly across all Google apps for work.
+Start a chat or even a a meeting from directly inside Gmail, or use the apps standalone to keep your team conversation flowing.